 Although the official dates for Research Week 2018 are April 16-20, you may also register events that will take place during the weeks immediately preceding or following Research Week.
 Please consider consulting the current events calendar before finalizing your event to reduce the chances that it will conflict with another event that has already been registered.
 The final deadline to register an event or submit event updates for the printed program will be Friday, April 6, 2018.
 Changes or additions to the online events calendar may occur after the deadline, but we cannot guarantee their placement in the printed program.

-Host a table for your unit or organization at the Longhorn Research Bazaar
+Host a table for your unit or organization at the Longhorn Research Poster Session

 Does your organization connect students with opportunities or resources to get involved in undergraduate research or creative activity?
-Host a table at the Longhorn Research Bazaar on Wednesday, April 19, noon – 2 p.m.
-Held at the Union Ballroom, the Bazaar is a festive event where departments, colleges, programs, and student organizations from across campus highlight their activities and opportunities for student involvement.
-By hosting a table at the Bazaar, you can publicize your organization to students, hand out informational materials, and showcase products, creative work, and artifacts resulting from student work.
-Students presenting work at your table are asked to separately submit an abstract so that their names will appear in the Bazaar program.
+Host a table at the Longhorn Research Poster Session on Wednesday, April 18, noon – 2 p.m.
+Held at the Union Ballroom, the poster session is an event where departments, colleges, programs, and student organizations from across campus highlight their activities and opportunities for student involvement.
+By hosting a table at the poster session, you can publicize your organization to students, hand out informational materials, and showcase products, creative work, and artifacts resulting from student work.
+Students presenting work at your table are asked to separately submit an abstract so that their names will appear in the poster session program.
 (Students whose research or creative activity does not involve physical artifacts are advised to present their work as a poster.)
-Click here to register a table for the Longhorn Research Bazaar.
+Click here to register a table for the Longhorn Research Poster Session.